A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: The noncommutative transport metric The noncommutative transport metric W

+gives an equivalent definition of the Wasserstein metric on Borel probability measures over $\mathbb{R}^n$ as dynamical optimization problem.
+It was found by Benamou and Brenier \cite{BB00} in relation to numerical algorithms for the Wasserstein distance and later generalized to considerably more general settings (see for example \cite{AES16}).

-The construction relies on a modification of the Benamou--Brenier formula.
-As already observed in the case of finite graphs and matrix algebras, the crucial step is to not only replace the action functional in the classical Benamou--Brenier formula, but also the constraint by a suitable noncommutative version of the continuity equation.
+Our definition of the transport metric $\W$ relies on a modification of the Benamou--Brenier formula.
+As already observed in the articles mentioned above in the case of finite graphs and matrix algebras, the crucial step is to not only replace the action functional in the classical Benamou--Brenier formula, but also the constraint by a suitable noncommutative version of the continuity equation.

-While the form of this continuity equation is easily adapted from the previous work on the finite-dimensional case, finding a good weal formulation is still challenging.
-As it turns out, especially in view of the results in Section \ref{heat_gradient_flow}, the algebra $\A_\theta$ introduced in the last section is a good choice of test ``functions''.
-Among several other useful properties of the metric $\W$, we will use the continuity properties from the last section to prove the lower semicontinuity of the energy functional defining $\W$ (Theorem \ref{energy_lsc}).
+While the form of this continuity equation is easily adapted from the previous work on the finite-dimensional case, finding a good weak formulation is still challenging.
+As it turns out, especially in view of the results in Section \ref{heat_gradient_flow}, the algebra $\A_\mathrm{AM}$ introduced in the last section is a good choice of test ``functions''.
+Among several other useful properties of the metric $\W$, we will use the continuity properties from the last section to prove lower semicontinuity of the energy functional defining $\W$ (Theorem \ref{energy_lsc}).

-As usual, $(\M,\tau)$ is a tracial von Neumann algebra, $\E$ a quantum Dirichlet form on $L^2(\M,\tau)$ such that $\tau$ is energy dominant, and $(\partial,\H,L,R,J)$ the associated first order differential calculus.
+As usual, $(\M,\tau)$ is a tracial von Neumann algebra, $\E$ a quantum Dirichlet form on $L^2(\M,\tau)$ such that $\tau$ is energy dominant, and $(\partial,\H,L,R,J)$ the associated first-order differential calculus.
 We further assume that $\theta\colon [0,\infty)^2\lra [0,\infty)$ is a continuous function that can be represented by a symmetric operator mean.
 In particular, all results from Section \ref{A_E} are applicable.
 All expressions like $\hat \rho$, $\norm\cdot_\rho$ etc. are to be understood with respect to this particular choice of $\theta$.

-In the following we denote by $\D(\M,\tau)$ the space of all \emph{density matrices} over $(\M,\tau)$, that is, $\D(\M,\tau)=\{\rho\in L^1_+(\M,\tau)\mid \tau(\rho)=1\}$.
-Under the map $\rho\mapsto\tau(\,\cdot\,\rho)$, the density matrices correspond exactly to the normal states on $\M$.
-Although we adopt the physicists' convention and talk about density \emph{matrices}, it should be stressed that these are in general unbounded operators on an infinite-dimensional Hilbert space.